 Our tropical climate brings high humidity, heat, and coastal air.
 How do these conditions typically affect construction materials?

 High humidity, intense heat, and coastal air present significant challenges to the durability properties of cement and concrete.
 To counter this, we are actively developing low-carbon cement and mortar products with enhanced durability properties.
-By replacing a portion of Ordinary Portland Cement (OPC) with Supplementary Cementitious Materials (SCMs) like slag or fly ash, we not only lower carbon emissions but also significantly enhance the materials’ long-term resistance to harsh marine conditions.
+By replacing a portion of Ordinary Portland Cement (OPC) with Supplementary Cementitious Materials (SCMs) such as slag, fly ash, or basaltic filler, we not only reduce CO₂ emissions but also significantly enhance the materials’ long-term resistance to harsh marine environments.

 What are the key testing and validation stages a Cementis product goes through in the lab before it hits the local market?